-|Died||January 25, 1885 (age 56) |
+|Died||January 24, 1885 (age 57) |

 |Resting place||Jüdischer Friedhof Berlin-Weißensee (Weißensee Jewish Cemetery of Berlin)|

-In 1846 he took up magic performing mostly in Germany, winning the title of "Court Conjurer."
+Bellachini was of Jewish origin.
+In the past, Jewish people didn't have family names.
+In the Grand Duchy Posen (part of the Kingdom of Prussia) they had, after the Napoleonic war, to take a family name.
+Samuel’s grandfather Ben Rabbi Lob Chajim chose his family name using the first letters B.R.L.Ch. of his name by inserting the letters e, to get the name Berlach.In 1846 he took up magic performing mostly in the part which is now Germany, winning the title of "Court Conjurer".
 The story goes that during a performance where Kaiser Wilhelm I was in attendance, Bellachini did his "Magic Inkhorn" effect where a pen would only write on his command.
 He handed the pen and a sheet of paper to the king, with the request that he write something.
 When asked what to write, he told him "Bellachini is the Court Conjurer".

 He also did a side business in magical apparatus, which he sold to amateurs.